1.0 Purpose and Scope

 3.1.2.1 Hepatitis B immunisation

-Persons who interact in clinical health facilities and have direct contact with patients or who may be exposed to human blood or body fluids as a result of their work or placement activities, must be vaccinated against hepatitis B. Those at higher risk of exposure must also provide evidence to confirm immunity or evidence that the person is not susceptible.
+Persons who interact in clinical health facilities and have direct contact with patients or who may be exposed to human blood or body fluids as a result of their work or placement activities, must be vaccinated against hepatitis B. Those at higher risk of exposure must also provide evidence to confirm their immunity or evidence that they are not susceptible to infection.

 Tasks that involve direct patient contact may include (not an exhaustive list):